 With Envoy Visitors, you can prompt visitors to electronically sign a legal document, such as a waiver, release form, or safety document, when they sign in.
-In this article, you’ll learn how to set up legal document signing to meet your company’s needs and fit seamlessly into your existing workflows.

 How legal document signing works

 The kiosk will prompt visitors to review and sign the document of your choosing as part of the sign-in flow.
 Envoy provides a standard legal document that you are welcome to use, edit, or replace entirely with a document of your own.

 When a visitor is done signing in, Envoy records that they signed your legal document and automatically stores a digital copy of the signed document.
 The visitor also receives a digital copy of the signed document for safekeeping via email, if you collect your visitor's email address upon sign in.

 Ensures every visitor welcomed into your workplace has seen and signed your legal document.

 Stores legal documents digitally, so there are no hard-copies to scan, file, or manage.

 Automatically populates the legal document with visitor information (like their name, Visitor type, and more), so document prep isn't needed.